bobjacobsen/csc-exercises/CSC/index.md

 ## Git Practice

 Depending on your level of experience, these are all optional.
 People who just use `git` by recipe or want a better understanding of the basics, including how to use it locally for your own individual work, would probably benefit most from the first two.
-People with more experience might find the more advanced topics in the 2nd two interesting.
+People with more experience might find the more advanced topics in the last three interesting.
+None of these are required.

-10: [GitBasics1](GitBasics1/index.md) - Simple use of git - basic introduction, so if you have git experience you might want to quickly read through this for things you haven't seen (do you know what `git add --patch` does?)
+10: [GitBasics1](GitBasics1/index.md) - Simple use of git - basic introduction, so if you have git experience you might want to quickly scan through this for things you haven't seen (do you know what `git add --patch` does?)

 11: [GitBasics2](GitBasics2/index.md) - Demonstration of Git branching - also basic.
 Good introduction for people who haven't done much branching and merging on their own, but optional for people who have.

 12: [GitBisect](GitBisect/index.md) - Introduction to the use of `git bisect` to track down where an error was introduced, and your options for handling the error.

-13: [GitHeadBanging](GitHeadBanging/index.md) - Managing the head of your repository.
+13: [GitRecovery](GitRecovery/index.md) - Managing the head of your branches.
 For example, you've committed something that maybe you shouldn't have.
 What are your options now, beyond the XKCD "delete and download a new one"?

-Also covers creation of a linear history.
+14: [GitHistory](GitHistory/index.md) - Covers the tools for creating a linear history in Git:  squashing and rebasing.

 ## Corrections